twolfson/nightlife/cities/germany_berlin.md

 - 0.50€ deposit with chip
 - 2.50€ for tall glass of cola

+## Matrix
+- 1 floor
+    - Left/right layout, all large rooms
+    - 1 with medium dancefloor, small bar
+    - 1 with small dancefloor, medium bar
+    - 4 with medium dancefloor, small bar
+    - 1 medium outside smoking area
+    - From 00:30 to 1:00, rightmost dancefloor was crowded but danceable
+    - From 1:00 to 2:30, rightmost dancefloor was packed and hard to dance
+    - From 0:00 to 2:30
+        - Small dancefloor was empty-ish
+        - 2 medium dancefloors were crowded and hard to dance
+        - 1 medium dancefloor had a few people
+- Went on a Wednesday (2016/07/21, pop/top 40)
+    - Cover was 7€ (apparently included coat check, too warm for that)
+    - Illinois id worked
+    - No stamp
+    - Arrived at 00:15
+    - Waited in line for 15 minutes
+    - Entered at 00:30
+    - Happy Hour so 2 for 1 drinks (including water)
+    - 18+ event, majority 18 to 21 but handled themselves well
+    - Only 1 room had broken glass on floor, staff didn't clean it up though
+- 3€ for tall glass carbonated water

 ## Mensch Meier
 - 1 floor
     - Garden - 1 large outdoor space, pizza for sale